Gulf Medical University

-Gulf Medical University (GMU, جامعة الخليج الطبية) is a private medical university in Ajman, United Arab Emirates.
+Gulf Medical University (GMU, جامعة الخليج الطبية) is a private medical & Management university in Ajman, United Arab Emirates.
 Established in 1998, it is one of the largest private medical universities in the Middle East region.
 It has various programs in medicine and health sciences.

-Thumbay Moideen is the founder and President of the Board of Trustees at Gulf Medical University.
+Thumbay Moideen is the founder and President of the board of trustees at Gulf Medical University.
 It is owned and promoted by Thumbay Group.
-Hossam Hamdy is the Chancellor of GMU.
+Prof Manda is the Chancellor of GMU.

-GMU has six colleges and 26 accredited programs.
+GMU has Seven colleges and 50 accredited programs.
 Gulf Medical University is accredited by the Commission for Academic Accreditation (CAA), the UAE Federal Government's quality assurance agency for higher education.

 History

 Sheikh Humaid bin Rashid Al Nuaimi lays the foundation stone for Gulf Medical University, along with Dr. Thumbay Moideen.

 Gulf Medical University (GMU) is located in the emirate of Ajman, on the western coast of the UAE.

 It was founded in 1998 as Gulf Medical College (GMC) by the Thumbay Group led by Dr. Thumbay Moideen from Mangalore, India.
 The college was opened under Decree Number 1, issued on 28 January 1998, by His Highness Sheikh Humaid Bin Rashid Al-Nuaimi, the ruler of Ajman and Member of the Supreme Council, UAE.

 The institution became a university in the year 2008 following a royal decree by Sheikh Nahyan Bin Mubarak Al Nahyan, Minister of Higher Education and Scientific Research, United Arab Emirates.

 Today, the focus of Gulf Medical University has extended into three core areas: Medical Education, Healthcare, and Research.